kai-pischke/risk/README.md

 # Risk
 This will be an implementation of the RISK Board game in Haskell.
 It is being written by the first year Computer Science students at Somerville College Oxford as a summer project over the summer of 2020.

+# Game
+We will start with a simplified version of the game.
+There will be no risk cards in this version.
+There will be only two phases per turn (place reinforcements and attack).
+All attacks will use the maximum number of dice.
+Everyone will receive exactly 5 new troops each turn.
+The board layout will remain unchanged.
+This should be easier to implement than jumping straight in to the full version.

 ## Structure

 ### app/